speters33w/CSUGlobal_ITS410/InteractiveLecture8/interactive_lecture_8_notes.md

     set "DD=%dt:~6,2%"
     set "hh=%dt:~8,2%"
     set "min=%dt:~10,2%"
-)

 :: Identify the backup directory. set dirName=%YYYY%%MM%%DD%_%hh%%min%

-:: Create the backup directory. if not exist %backupDir%\%dirName%\ (
+:: Create the backup directory. if not exist %backupDir%\%dirName%\ mkdir %backupDir%\%dirName%
-    mkdir %backupDir%\%dirName%
-)

 :: switch to the "data" folder. pushd %mysqlDataDir%
 :: iterate over the folder structure in the "data" folder to get the databases. for /d %%f in (*) do (
-    :: Save the databases to the backup directory.
+    :: Save the database file to the backup directory.
     %mysqldump% --host="localhost" --user=%dbUser% --single-transaction --add-drop-table --databases --password=%dbPassword%  %%f > %backupDir%\%dirName%\%%f.sql
-    :: Compress the backup files to gunzip files.
+    :: Compress the backup file to a gunzip file.
     %zip% a -tzip %backupDir%\%dirName%\%%f.sql.gz %backupDir%\%dirName%\%%f.sql
+    :: Delete the uncompressed file.
     del %backupDir%\%dirName%\%%f.sql
 )